rmoralesdelgado/Tutorials/01 Quick and Sustainable Git and GitHub.md

 As you might already be aware of, in `bash` all commands are those after the `$`.
 In this case, `git --version` will return the current version of `git` installed in your computer and `which git` will return *which* `git` is being used, which is a way of indicating where it is installed.
 By default, it should be installed in `/usr/bin/`.

 Now, you have to configure `git`.
-This is a one-time process and can be modified in the future if you need to.
-To do this, the `git config` command will be used.
+This is a one-time process and can be modified in the future if needed.
+To do this, the `git config` command will be used as follows:
 ```bash
 $ git config --global user.name "Your Name"
 $ git config --global user.email your_name@mail.com